Global marketing strategy is a vital component of a larger plan. It helps your business develop into new markets around the globe.

 As a marketer looking for ideas about going global, you can learn a lot from Netflix’s global marketing strategy.

 Netflix has captivated us all, drawing us in one episode after another.
 Still, the streaming television phenomenon is much more than binge-worthy episodes.

 Netflix’s marketing strategy emphasizes innovation and cutting-edge technology, and it has paid dividends.
 The company’s massive global marketing highlights the importance of language and cultural connections.
 Within a worldwide infrastructure, Netflix commissions local productions.

 Netflix has become the go-to site for anyone looking for a new title that’s making waves across the world.
 The material is in the local language and shot in the local country with native actors and crew.

 Airbnb, more than any other brand, exemplifies disruptive innovation.
 This home-sharing service has made accommodation more available and affordable than ever before.

-Travelers worldwide use it, allowing them to ‘belong anywhere,’ as its slogan says.
+Worldwide travelers use it, allowing the homes to ‘belong anywhere,’ as Airbnb’s slogan says.

-Ever since its start in 2008, Airbnb has introduced massive innovation to the global tourism sector.
+Ever since its foundation in 2008, Airbnb has introduced massive innovation to the global tourism sector.
 It has changed the notion of traditional accommodation and holiday experiences for millions of people.